Rothamsted/knetminer/revision-history.md

 <br>

 # 5.6-SNAPSHOT
-* Current snapshot (to be changed after final 5.6)
+* Current snapshot (to be changed after final 5.6).
+* Bookmark: c986508 is the candidate commit for the final 5.6.

 # 5.6